decentralized-identity/did-recovery/sfs-secrets/explainer.md

 To augment our example input, a passphrase, with the fuzzy recollection feature, we propose the following construction:

-Assume the user's passphrase (above) is run through a well-known, standard filter that outputs an array of 14 significant input segments in accordance with an implementation-canonical dictionary: `['once', 'sat', 'next', 'chef', 'morimoto', 'bar', 'cin', 'restaurant', 'autograph', 'napkin', 'head', 'chef', 'opened', 'napa']`
+Assume the user's passphrase (above) is run through a well-known, standard filter that outputs an array of 12 significant input segments in accordance with an implementation-canonical dictionary: `['sat', 'next', 'chef', 'morimoto', 'bar', 'cin', 'restaurant', 'autograph', 'napkin', 'head', 'opened', 'napa']`

 Next we use an implementation of Shamir threshold secrets to encrypt our secret, `007`, with a total number of shares that matches our total passphrase segment count and an entropy-significant N threshold.
 The result of encrypting our secret with the Shamir threshold implementation is an array of hexadecimal strings: `['801c13a8e859b1d857267d2a418c740f', ...]`.